openzklib/openzl/docs/src/std/num.md

     }
 }
 ```
 Observe that both functions require the trait bound `COM: AssertWithinBitRange<T, BITS>`, meaning that the compiler must know how to constrain values of type `T` to the range specified by `BITS`.
-Before constructing an `UnsignedInteger` with `fn new`, `compiler` must generate constraints that guarantee that `T` lies in the range specified by `BITS`.
+Before constructing an `UnsignedInteger` with `fn new`, `compiler` generates constraints that guarantee that `T` lies in the range specified by `BITS`.
 Similarly, `fn mutate` transforms an `UnsignedInteger`'s value in some way and generates constraints to ensure that the result of the transformation still lies within range before returning a value.

 When `COM = ()` is the native compiler, `fn new` and `fn mutate` would panic if the inner value of type `T` exceeds the bit-range.
 In non-native computation, `compiler` would generate constraints that the inner value does not satisfy, resulting in an unsatisfied constraint system.